 The Federal Trade Commission offers a good resource on what to do in case of identity theft at http://www.consumer.ftc.gov/features/feature-0014-identity-theft.

 Whether and how to get a new Social Security number

 Many stolen Social Security numbers are used simply to gain employment, with no detrimental effect to the legitimate holders of the SSN.
 But others are used to defraud banks, retailers, the IRS and other government agencies, which could trash your credit.

-If several years pass after the theft of your Social Security number, and the problems arising from the theft have not lessened, you may want to apply for a new SSN.
+If several years pass after the theft of your Social Security number, and the problems arising from the theft have not gotten any better, then you may want to apply for a new SSN.
 But before you take that step, there are several things to consider.

 Don't forget that the old Social Security number never completely goes away, even if it goes dormant.
 The Social Security Administration never invalidates an SSN once it's been issued.